All Episodes

 Go ahead.

-I wouldn't I wouldn't say he was exactly polite.
+I wouldn't say he was exactly polite.

-You know, he's pretty Right straight to the point.
+He's pretty straight to the point.

-I told him basically not only no, but hell no and get out of my way.
+I told him basically not only no, but hell no, and get out of my way.

 And then I got hit from behind.

-So this was a this was a group of people.
+So this was a group of people.

 Yes, sir.